UPDATED 25th March 2021 (updated text in italics)

 The aim is that we provide a race that is safe for you as competitors, safe for our marshals and volunteers, and safe for the public.

 You MUST download and read the full Runners Code of Conduct from the link above as it contains all the details

-You and any spectators must NOT attend the event if:
+You and anyone giving you a lift must NOT attend the event if: